prajwal89/email-management/README.md

    Email events are events that are automatically triggered by app eg. user registration

 - Email Campaign
-   Manually run email campaigns e.g notifing new feature
+   Manually run email campaigns e.g notifying new feature

 ### Usage